×

 If you have not spent a lot of time in Edinburgh, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Edinburgh, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Edinburgh for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide financial security in the future.
 However, buying a home also comes with significant upfront costs, such as a down payment, closing costs, and maintenance expenses.
 It also requires a long-term commitment, and you may not have as much flexibility to move if your circumstances change.
 On the other hand, renting a home in Edinburgh can offer more flexibility.
 It's a good option if you're not sure how long you'll be staying in the city or if you prefer not to deal with the responsibilities and costs of homeownership.
 Renting can also be more affordable in the short term, as you won't need to come up with a large sum of money for a down payment.
 However, when you rent, your monthly payments do not contribute to building equity, and you may face annual rent increases.
 You also have less control over your living situation, as you're subject to the decisions of your landlord.
 In conclusion, whether you should buy or rent a home in Edinburgh depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," remarked one expat who made the move to Edinburgh.
+It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," said one expat who made the move to Edinburgh.

 What cultural faux pas should I try to avoid making in Edinburgh?